inaturalist/iNaturalistReactNative/README.md

 ```

 ### E2E tests
 We're using [Detox](https://wix.github.io/Detox/docs/19.x/) for E2E tests.
-If you want to run the e2e tests on your local machine (MacOS only), make sure you fulfill the RN development requirements, see above, and also follow the test-specific [environment setup](https://wix.github.io/Detox/docs/19.x/introduction/ios-dev-env/).
+If you want to run the e2e tests on your local machine, make sure you fulfill the RN development requirements, see above, and also follow the iOS specific [environment setup](https://wix.github.io/Detox/docs/19.x/introduction/ios-dev-env/).

 ```bash
 # Build the app and run the tests